Chief Maureen Thomas said:

 Take a look at the posting, Nuclear: In support of Grand Chief Patrick Madahbee.
 It contains what the rhetoric conceals about the real world, in actual fact – – if you can read it without falling into laughter, I will be surprised.
 In this instance, and still about WATER, the poison is high-level radioactive waste.
 In the Kindermorgan expansion example, it’s dilbit, oil, bitumen – – a seven-fold increase in super-sized tanker traffic.

-With the announcement that Canada is aggressively pursuing Nuclear as an answer to Climate Change at the Copenhagen meetings May 2018, Canadians are being set up to be further hosed by the uranium/nuclear industry.
+With the announcement that Canada is aggressively pursuing Nuclear as an answer to Climate Change at the Bonn, Germany meetings May 2018, Canadians are being set up to be further hosed by the uranium/nuclear industry.
 It’s not too hard to figure out, if you have the information.
 I hope the posting makes clear the enormity of the actual dollars involved.
 It’s an economic argument – – you don’t even need to include health costs to make the case.

 What you do need is the detail regarding corruption, included in the posting.
 There is a very good reason for what happens.